top of page

 • Although pets are allowed to enter, we suggest refraining from bringing them to the studio during your classes due to potential distractions and high activity levels.
 Additionally, the studio may get dirty, and we wish to prevent clay particles from adhering to their fur.

 • If you're interested in booking a private group event or party, we'd be happy to accommodate you.
 Simply send us a message through our group/events page to inquire and receive additional details on how to reserve your spot.
 It's important to note that our classes tend to fill up quickly, so we recommend booking several weeks in advance to secure your preferred date and time.
+Can accommodate up to 16 participants for private parties.

 bottom of page